-Chapter 8 : Mijbil the Otter
+Chapter 8: Mijbil the Otter

 - 1. (i) (c) In an aeroplane

 - (ii) (a) He was looking for Mijbil.

-- (iii) (d) all of these
+- (iii) chitter or sound

-- (iv) (b) stretching one's neck
+- (iv) stretching one's neck

-- (v) (c) in the aeroplane

-- 2. Otters belong to a comparatively small group of animals called Mustellines, shared by the badger, mongoose, weasel, stoat, mink and others.

-- 3. The author was in a hurry to reach the airport because only ten minutes were left for the flight and the airport was five miles away.
+- 2. The author was in a hurry to reach the airport because only ten minutes were left for the flight and the airport was five miles away.
 So, he keeps Mij in a box.
 When Mij emerged from the box, he was smeared in his own blood.
 He was exhausted and whimpering.
-Mij had torn the lining of the box to shreds.

-- 4. Two days after his first encounter with water in the author's bathroom Mijbil was seen (by the author) dashing towards the bathroom.
+Mij had torn the lining of the box to shreds. - 3.
+Otters belong to a comparatively small group of animals called Mustellines, shared by the badger, mongoose, weasel, stoat, mink and others. - 4.
+Two days after his first encounter with water in the author's bathroom Mijbil was seen (by the author) dashing towards the bathroom.
 When the author followed Mijbil there, he was amazed to see that Mijbil was fumbling at the chromium taps with his paws.
 In slightly more than thirty seconds, Mijbil had succeeded in turning the tap far enough to produce a trickle of water, and soon enough turned it some more to achieve the full flow.
-This shows that Mijbil was an intelligent animal.

-- 5. Maxwell was concerned about how he would bring Mijbil back to England once his stay at Basra was over.
+This shows that Mijbil was an intelligent animal. - Mijbil back to England once his stay at Basra was over.
 The British airline to London didn't allow animals onboard.
 Therefore, Maxwell decided to first fly to Paris and then to London from there.
 Maxwell, on insistance of the airline, put Mijbil in a box measuring eighteen inches square on the day they were to leave for Paris.
 He wanted Mijbil to get used to the box.
 However, when he returned after a quick meal, Maxwell was horrified to find that in order to escape from the box, Mijbil had torn off the lining of the box to shreds.
 By doing so Mijbil had injured himself badly and was laying in a pool of blood.
 By the time Maxwell finished tending to Mijbil there was not enough time left to catch the plane.
-However, they were able to board the plane and were on their way to Paris.
+However, they were able board the plane and were on their way to Paris.

-Chapter 9 : Madam Rides the Bus
+Chapter 9: Madam Rides the Bus